About arc42

 users (service)

-Service responsible for authentication and user management, exposing the public User API (e.g., register/login/profile) and persisting user data in MariaDB.
+Service responsible for authentication and user management.
+Exposes the public User API (register, login, profile, stats, ranking) and persists user data in MariaDB.

 gamey (Rust engine)